 - Definition of Acceptance criteria.
 They don’t need to be absolutely precise, the level for the rough effort estimation using the Story points is sufficient.

-- Organizes the meeting.
+- Organizes the release planning meeting.

 - Moderation of the meeting.